NISHANT-RATHORE/Prescripto/README.md

 -   **Role-Based Access Control:** Separate interfaces and privileges for Patients, Doctors, and Admins.
 -   **Secure Authentication:** JWT-based authentication and authorization for secure API access.
--   **Microservices Architecture:** A scalable and resilient backend built with 5 independent services.
+-   **Microservices Architecture:** A scalable backend built with 5 independent services.
 -   **Asynchronous Communication:** Uses Apache Kafka for event-driven actions like user profile creation, ensuring a responsive system.
 -   **Doctor Discovery:** Patients can browse a comprehensive list of doctors and filter by specialty.
 -   **Seamless Appointment Booking:** An intuitive multi-step process for booking and confirming appointments.